Hamrun: Notable residents

 Another modern poet, Victor Fenech (b.
 1936), involved for many years as a drama critic, also hails from Hamrun.
 From the romantic school of literature one should mention Rev. Frans Camilleri, also born in this town.
 Hamrun also gave birth to film director Mario Philip Azzopardi (born in 1950), who is not to be confused with Mario Azzopardi the poet and drama animator (also born in Hamrun in 1944).
 Mario Philip settled in Canada and has many commercial film titles and TV serials to his credit.
 The other Mario Azzopardi is a well-known poet and animator, accredited with introducing new forms of literature to the island.

 Joseph Buttigieg, distinguished literary scholar at the University of Notre Dame and father of South Bend, Indiana mayor and United States Secretary of Transportation Pete Buttigieg, was born in Hamrun.

 Hamrun is also the home town of playwright Oreste Calleja (b.
 1946), an acclaimed author who wrote important new-genre plays in the native language.

 Hamrun has also been the home for a number of years of Bjorn Formosa M.Q.R, the ALS Malta founder, who in 2017 was also honoured with Ġieħ il-Ħamrun.

 Due to the prominence of the St. Cajetan Parish Church, many residents carry the name of the patron saint, generally in Maltese or in Italian.

 Culture

 Hamrun is increasingly becoming a cultural melting pot, especially in culinary terms.
 It organises an annual chocolate festival where chocolatiers from all Malta demonstrate their artistry.

-Cuisines available in Hamrun, apart from the contemporary local one, such as an art-deco café, include Turkish, Afghan, West African, Syrian and Italian cuisine.
-The town is also notable for being home to the world-renowned eatery 'Bandit.'
+Cuisines available in Hamrun, apart from the contemporary local one, such as an art-deco café, amongst others include Turkish, Afghan, West African, East African, Syrian, Filipino, Indian, Colombian and Italian cuisine.